 With up to 80 percent of all earthly life located in the seas, there’s no shortage of remarkable creatures to encounter.
 And memorable aquatic adventures can be had near shore with a mask, fins and snorkel.
 Snorkellers can experience the intense natural beauty of the underwater world without heavy equipment or time-consuming certification – which means no matter what your level of experience, the ocean’s beauty is within reach.

-To help you make plans to swim with sea turtles or mingle with manta rays, we reveal the 10 best places to snorkel in the world.
+To help you make plans to swim with sea turtles or mingle with manta rays, we reveal our top nine places to snorkel in the world.

 Why it’s special: Swim with manta rays, whale sharks and sea turtles in a UNESCO World Biosphere Reserve